 If you have had a feather pillow before, you probably experienced being poked a few times from the sharp quills, breaking through the casing and even escaping from it.
 As a result, it loses its shape quickly.
 But because it's inexpensive and a classic, I can say it's a great investment.

 This kind of material has insulating qualities that are both soft and supportive.
-However, what I don't like about them is that many people are allergic to down, and they come at a higher price!
+However, what I don't like about them is that many people are allergic to down, and they come at more expensive!

 And The Winner Is ...

-Plus, there are fewer worries about the quills sticking out since manufacturers make sure to provide feather-proof cases for a softer and more comfortable night of sleep.
+Plus, there are fewer worries about the quills sticking out since manufacturers make sure to provide feather-proof cases for more comfortable night of sleep.

-There are also down alternative pillows to choose from, a hypoallergenic and cheaper option to down and feather.
-But, they don't have the high-quality and luxurious feel compared to using genuine down and/or feather materials.
+There are also down alternative pillows to choose from, a hypoallergenic and more economical option to down and feather.
+But, they don't have the high-quality and luxurious pillows compared to using genuine down and/or feather materials.

-Yes, a feather pillow has its many benefits, but that's only if you select the ideal one made to help you sleep well!
+Yes, the best feather pillow has its many benefits, but that's only if you select the ideal one made to help you sleep well!
 With the many kinds to choose from, it may be confusing as to which you should choose.
-To help you out, here are the different factors to consider when selecting the best feather pillows:
+To help you out, here are the different factors to consider when selecting the best one:

 Fill Power aka Fluff Level

-There are two main birds where manufacturers get the feathers from: Duck and geese.
+There are two main birds where suppliers get the feathers from: Duck and geese.

 Duck is a much cheaper option as it's easier to manufacture.
 They have a soft yet firm feel because its feathers are bigger than a goose.
 It's best for those who want more support around their head and neck, though the quill is more of a common problem with duck feathers.

-If you prefer something on the soft side, which is great for side sleepers, then I recommend that you get a pillow that contains 50% feather and 50% down.
+If you prefer something on the soft side, which is great for side sleepers, then I suggest that you get a pillow that contains 50% feather and 50% down.

 However, if you prefer something on the firm side and suitable for any sleeping position, then 75% feather and 25% down will do just fine, as it isn't too hard nor too soft, providing support for all sleepers.

 But if you're into something firm for extra support for your back or stomach, then 95% feather and 5% down is what you need.
-(Source)
+(Via: Au Lit Fine Linens)

 Wondering how?
 Here are some tips you on caring for your feather pillows:

-You can also check this informative video out on feather pillow care:
+You can also watch this informative video out on feather pillow care:

 Wrapping It Up

 The most comfortable bed won't be complete without an equally supportive set of pillows!
-With a soft pillow by your side and head, you won't have trouble dozing off to dreamland.
-Not only will they keep your head and neck supported, but it will also lessen the pain as you wake up in the morning!
+With a soft pillow on your side and head, you won't have trouble dozing off to dreamland.
+Not only will they keep your spine supported, but it will also lessen the pain as you wake up in the morning!

-Of all the different best feather pillows tried and tested, I believe that the winner goes to the downluxe Goose Feather Pillow.
-For a set of two, it's worth the price as it feels just as soft as it is breathable.
+Of all the different products tried and tested, I believe that the winner goes to the downluxe Pillow.
+For a set of two, it's meritorious as it feels just as soft as it is breathable.
 They are well-constructed and with the optimum fluffiness, I need for comfort.
-Plus, it's still firm enough to keep my head and neck supported, not sinking in too much but still keeping me in a good position for a good night's sleep.

 Hopefully, this article on the best feather pillows gave you an idea of what you should begin investing in.
 So don't wait any longer and look into any of these products now!